aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/files-and-storage/uploadfile/_index.md

 ﻿---
 title: "Upload a file to Cloud Storage"
+second_title: " online"
+articleTitle: "Upload a file to Cloud Storage"
+linktitle: "Upload a file to Cloud Storage"
 type: docs
 url: /files-and-storage/upload-file/
-description: "Upload a file to Cloud Storage"
+description: "Upload a file to Cloud Storage programmatically via Cloud API."
 weight: 100
 ---

-Uploads a file to Cloud Storage.
+This REST API uploads a file to Cloud Storage.

 ## Upload a file to Cloud Storage REST API